phibya/ziee-chat/README.md

 4. Build the back end:
    - Go to `build-helper` directory: `cd build-helper`
    - Run `cargo run -- all` to build all dependencies and start postgres server
-   - Run `cargo run -- postgres` to start only postgres server after the first time
+   - Run `cargo run -- postgres` to start only postgres server after the first time.
+Note that this postgres server is only for building the back end, the app will use its own postgres server.
+This will need to be running when building the back end.
+If the backend code related to database is changed, you will need to stop this server and run `cargo run -- postgres` again to update the database schema for building the back end.
    - Open another terminal and go to `src-tauri` directory: `cd ../src-tauri`
    - Run `cargo build` to build the back end
 5. Start the back end server: